New York Automatic Renewal Law - What You Need to Know

 Subscription cancellation and the ARL

-Like FTC’s negative option rule and other state ARLs, New York's law makes easy cancellation a key requirement.
+Like the FTC’s negative option rule and other state ARLs, New York's law makes easy cancellation a key requirement.
+(See our comprehensive cancellation compliance guide for more about federal and state regulations.)

 When offering subscription billing, a business must provide a “cost-effective, timely, and easy-to-use mechanism,” such as a toll-free phone number or e-mail address.
 An online cancellation flow is another option.